 Please note that any warranty or guarantee given with our products, normally, would not be given with flatpack products.
 Any issues due to faults in manufacturing are covered, but we can’t refund or replace a product if the issue happened during transport or assembly by the consumer.

 We advise strongly against assembling a building by yourself, our flatpacks come in panel forms and some panels can get quite heavy.
 The more people you have helping you, the easier (and faster) it’ll be.

 The Matangi display is open for viewing 6 days a week and has the largest range of buildings, it is located at the old Matangi Dairy Factory, 452 Tauwhare Road.
 It is part of an active work site so if visiting with children we do require supervision at all times and as always, be respectful of the displays – Thanks in advance!

-If you wanted to visit the Bay of Plenty or Auckland displays, visit our Contact page to arrange a viewing time, as all visits are by appointment
+If you wanted to visit the Bay of Plenty display, visit our Contact page to arrange a viewing time, as all visits are by appointment

 You can also take a look on our homepage to see countdowns and details of the next few trade/home shows we will be at.